Dominiciss/CAC-Movies/README.md

 This is the final exercise of the course Fullstack PHP supported by Codo a Codo.

 ## Deploy ✈️
-This project was deployed in two hosts.
+This project was deployed using two hosts.

 000webhost: https://dried-lake.000webhostapp.com

 InfinityFree: https://cac-movies-24144.lovestoblog.com

+### Admin account:
+> Email: admin@admin.com
+> Password: admin

 ## Tools used
 <div>